 4. Facilitate with purpose.
 Aim to build a learning community, enhance their learning experience, build rapport, demonstrate your expertise, train fellow staff members in distance learning skills.

-5. Utilise the facilitation tab in Course Creator including the facilitation dashboard.
+5. Use the facilitation tab shown below in Course Creator, including the facilitation dashboard.

-6. Follow our high-level facilitation guidance (at the bottom of this page) for courses with sensitive or technical content.
+6. Follow our high-level facilitation guidance for courses with sensitive or technical content.

 9 ways to facilitate

 - To pin a comment, click on the pink pin icon at the bottom of the comment so that the icon turns blue.
 To unpin it, click on the blue pin icon.

 - Pin up to three strong or important comments to the top of the thread - more than this will disrupt the flow of the comment section.